How to Day Trade Stocks with Less than $25,000

 The Financial Industry Regulatory Authority (FINRA) in the U.S. established the "pattern day trader" rule, which states that if a stock trading customer makes four or more day trades (opening and closing a stock position within the same day) in a five-day period the customer is considered a day trader and must maintain a minimum $25,000 account balance.

-Mechanics of the Pattern Day Trader Rule
+The Pattern Day Trader Rule

 Back in 1974, before electronic trading, the minimum equity requirement was only $2,000.
 New technology changed the trading environment, and the speed of electronic trading allowed traders to get in and out of trades within the same day.